RasmusHelsgaun/JavaScriptPeriod2/README.md

 Now you can run the node project with npm start or node "name of node file", but if it crashes you have to restart everything manually.
 * **Ensure that you Node-process restarts after a (potential) exception that closed the application**

 For this you can use a process manager like PM2, forever and StrongLoop process manager
 * **Ensure that you Node-process restarts after a server (Ubuntu) restart**

+The process manager can also handle this part
 * **Ensure that you can take advantage of a multi-core system**

+A process manager can also take care of this with the Cluster module (PM2)
 * **Ensure that you can run “many” node-applications on a single droplet on the same port (80)**

+A reverse proxy like Nginx can be used for this.